ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 The mean absolute error result is similar to the validation result (MAE: 14028.03885) but the root mean squared log result is much higher than the validation result (RMSLE: 0.11724).
 It seems that I am overfitting the data.
 I need to improve my model to reduce overfitting.
 Adding more data to the training set and/or making some feature engineering will probably improve the model.

-## Hyperparameter Tuning
+## Hyperparameter Tuning <a name="hypert"/>
-## Hyperdrive Configuration
+### Hyperdrive Configuration <a name="hyperc"/>

-I will use [GradientBoostingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) from [scikit-learn](https://scikit-learn.org/stable/index.html) library.
+I have used [GradientBoostingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) from [scikit-learn](https://scikit-learn.org/stable/index.html) library.
 This is a Gradient Boosting for regression.
 Despite the *[No free lunch theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem)*, from my previous experience, I believe that gradient boosting gives good results for this dataset.
 Detailed explanation for *Gradient Boosting* can be found in this [User Guide](https://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting).
 Some important parameters for GradientBoostingRegressor are:

 - learning_rate(float), default=0.1